-The course provides students with a working knowledge of the basic elements of college algebra.
+This course provides students with a working knowledge of the basic elements of college algebra.
 Topics covered include functions, exponents and radicals, the solution of linear and quadratic equations, inequalities, matrices and systems of linear equations.
-Prerequisite: MATH0001 or placement.
-(PT) Quarter Credit Hours 4.5 its applications, relative extrema, and an introduction to integration.
-Prerequisite: MATH1011 or equivalent.
+Prerequisite: MATHO001 or placement.
 (PT) Quarter Credit Hours 4.5